DefGuard/docs/deployment-strategies/docker-compose.md

 #### NGINX reverse-proxy

-Now that you have core running, here is an example NGINX configuration to provide SSL termination:
+Now that you have Defguard Core running, here is an example NGINX configuration to provide SSL termination:

 ```
 upstream  defguard {